babueter/wordplay-assistant/java/README.md

 - src/Data/out.dawg
 - src/Data/pre.dawg

-All used by the GuiBoardPracticeWordplayGame class.
+All used by the WordplayGame class.

 #### Build